seanox/devwex/manual/configuration.md

 `0x...` followed by the hexadecimal string, which can only be used for the complete element.

+For better readability, spaces can be inserted before the keys, which will be ignored by the configuration.

 > __Example__
 > ```
 > [SECTION] EXTENDS SECTION-A SECTION-B      ;comment